Pan-African Congress: Background

-During World War I, African American soldiers fought bravely overseas and people like Du Bois felt that they should not face racial violence when they return to the United States.
-Black soldiers also faced discrimination in Europe at the hands of the American Expeditionary Forces in Europe during the fighting.
+During World War I, African-American soldiers fought bravely overseas and people such as Du Bois felt that they should not face racial violence on returning to the United States.
+Black soldiers also faced discrimination in Europe at the hands of the American Expeditionary Forces during the fighting.
 Du Bois described the fighting done by Black Americans as a "debt of blood" and that they deserved reparations for slavery and racial violence.
 He also believed that ensuring a positive future for Africa would be key to helping all Black people around the world.
 Wilson's Fourteen Points plan gave Du Bois hope that there would be greater opportunities for Black people politically in a future marked by democratic and anti-colonial values.
 In addition, Du Bois wanted to oppose the influence of the United Negro Improvement Association (UNIA) and Marcus Garvey on any potential proceedings.
 The U.S. saw Garvey and the UNIA as linked to "Moscow" and Black separatism and Du Bois wanted to avoid that connection.
 Of all groups that were trying to have a voice during the end of WWI, Du Bois believed he could have "positive political influence".

-In December 1918, Du Bois went to France as a representative of the NAACP at the same time the Paris Peace Conference was taking place at the end of WWI.
+In December 1918, Du Bois went to France as a representative of the NAACP at the same time as the Paris Peace Conference was taking place at the end of WWI.
 Many majority groups, including Black people in Europe and Africa, felt that the creation of a League of Nations would lead to positive outcomes for them politically and socially.
 Du Bois wrote to President Wilson and asked to be a delegate for the Peace Conference to speak on behalf of Black people.
 Du Bois knew that the fate of some African colonies were going to be discussed at the Peace Conference.
 He hoped that having a conference of Black representatives from around the world would be heard by the European powers and the European public.
 He wanted to lobby the governments attending the Peace Conference to ensure better treatment for people of color around the world.
 Du Bois believed that he could "exert some positive political influence on the power-brokers and decision-makers during the Paris Peace Conference."
 However, Du Bois was one of many individuals representing various other advocacy groups who also wanted to have a voice at the Peace Conference.
 Since he was not given permission to speak at the Peace Conference, he decided to create a separate meeting to take place at the same time.

-A mass meeting in New York City was held on January 19, 1919, by the NAACP on the future of Africa.
-At the event, there was wide support for Du Bois to discuss Pan African issues in Paris during the Peace Conference.
+A mass meeting on the future of Africa was held in New York City on 19 January 1919 by the NAACP.
+At the event, there was wide support for Du Bois to discuss Pan-African issues in Paris during the Peace Conference.
 Speakers at the New York meeting included William Henry Sheppard, Horace Kallen, and James Weldon Johnson.